Budapestby VisitCity Guides

 Spectacular views await from Castle Hill during afternoon exploration of Esztergom's historic center

-Dining in Esztergom
+Where to Eat in Esztergom

-Traditional Hungarian Restaurants
+Traditional Hungarian Places

-Cafés and Sweet Treats
+Cafés and Sweet Stuff

 Traditional Hungarian goulash served in decorative plate with bread and peppers on checkered tablecloth